Remote Vietnam and Laos by Bike

 Breakfast, Lunch

-Today is a satisfying but relatively flat ride east across rolling terrain to Nongtang, a large natural lake surrounded by high limestone cliffs and rings of a temple, where we stop and walk around this body of water in its strange surroundings.
+Today is a satisfying but relatively flat ride east across rolling terrain to Nongtang, a natural lake surrounded by high limestone cliffs and rings of a temple, where we stop and walk around this body of water in its strange surroundings.
 Local legend has it that at the bottom of the lake, there is a village that was submerged by the gods as retribution for the killing of a forbidden deer.
 After lunch along the Nam Chat River, we have a gradual climb to finish off the ride.
-We then transfer the final 70 km to Phou Khoun.
-We arrive in time for you to enjoy the sunset and the stunning view from your guesthouse.
+We then transfer the final 70 km to Phou Khoun, a high-altitude junction town perched on a ridge with stunning views over the mountains and valleys beyond.
+We spend the night at a local guesthouse.
+Nights here can get chilly so make sure to bundle up!

 Breakfast, Lunch, Dinner